tefi-anbessa/test_bench/docs/DEVELOPER_NOTES.md

    - Keep pull requests and changes small and focused

 4. **Current Focus**:
-   - Projects functionality is the current priority
+   - Application functionality is the current priority
-   - Dashboard features should be deferred until core functionality is stable
+   - Fancy features should be deferred until core functionality is stable
    - Avoid premature optimization or over-engineering

 5. **Code Review Guidelines**: